 - Pair up the groups during the Elaborate phase of the lesson.
 Have one group present their model while the other group takes notes, asks questions, and interviews them.
-Ask them to switch roles.
-Once both groups have shared, have each group create a blog post or video describing what they've seen.
+Ask the groups to switch roles.
+After both groups have shared, have each group create a blog post or a video describing what they have seen.

 Note: This will require additional time.

 The pupils who enjoyed this lesson might be interested in exploring these career pathways:

 - Create a model of an obstacle course that illustrates the use of potential and kinetic energy

 Device with the LEGO Education SPIKE App installed